Vince Cable: Views on the 2008 financial crisis

 "there is no indication that the scale of debt problems have ... risen markedly in the last five years."
 He also said that the fraction of household income used up in debt service is lower than it was then."

 In his book The Storm, Cable writes, "The trigger for the current global financial crisis was the US mortgage market and, indeed, the scale of improvident and unscrupulous lending on that side of the Atlantic dwarfs into insignificance the escapades of our own banks."
 Cable commented that he had not warned about this: "one of the problems of being a British MP is that you do tend to get rather parochial and I haven't been to the States for years and years, so I wouldn't claim to have any feel for what's been going on there."

-In September 2008, Cable praised the-then US President George W. Bush for his response to the financial crisis and for attempting to "save Western capitalism."
+In September 2008, Cable praised the-then US President George W. Bush for the Emergency Economic Stabilization Act of 2008 and for attempting to "save Western capitalism."
 He compared this with Prime Minister Gordon Brown's response which Cable claimed was to be like a "Fairy Godmother" to the banks, and a "sideshow".

 Cable has also been vocal over the bonus culture in the banking system.
 He has called for bonuses to all bank employees to be frozen.

 However, Cable has been criticised by some, mostly Conservatives, for "flip-flopping" on issues in connection with the crisis.
 For example, he is accused of criticising the Government's policy of Quantitative easing, when in January 2009 he used the phrase "the Robert Mugabe school of economics", while in March 2009 he said, "directly increasing the amount of money flowing into the economy is now the only clear option".
 The Liberal Democrats also have responded that he was making the point that QE "needed to be managed with a great deal of care".

 On the issue of fiscal stimulus, Cable said in October 2008, "it is entirely wrong for the government to assume the economy should be stimulated by yet more public spending rather than tax cuts".
 In February 2009, however, he said, "we believe – and the Government say that they believe – in the need for a fiscal stimulus.
 Despite the severe financial constraints on the public sector, we believe that such a stimulus is right and necessary".

-On the principle of the independence of the Bank of England, Cable said at the 2008 Liberal Democrat party conference, "The Government must not compromise the independence of the Bank of England by telling it to slash interest rates."
-The following month, though, he called on the Chancellor to urge the Governor of the Bank to make "a large cut in interest rates".
+On the principle of the independence of the Bank of England, Cable made his maiden speech in Parliament on 11 June 1997 supporting Gordon Brown's decision to legislate for the Bank’s operational independence.
+The following month, though, faced with the unprecedented collapse of the banking system, he called on the Chancellor to urge the Governor of the Bank to make "a large cut in interest rates".
 The Liberal Democrats have responded that this in no way changes their policy on Bank of England independence.